Why Nitro Module?

 • Developer Experience: React-friendly hooks with TanStack Query patterns

-• Flexibility: Choose Modern API (hooks) or Legacy API (callbacks)
+• Flexibility: Choose Modern API (hooks) or Compat API (callbacks)